Murder of Tina Isa: Death

-Her murder took place at the Delor Park Apartments, in her family's residence.
+Tina's murder took place at the Delor Park Apartments, in her family's residence.
 Isa's boyfriend walked her home after the first day of her job.
 Initially, her parents criticized her for having the outside job and later stated a belief that she was doing something else instead of working.
 Zein Isa stabbed his daughter with a boning knife.
 One of her lungs, her liver, and her heart were severely damaged by six blows to her chest.
 Maria Isa assisted Zein by holding Tina.
-FBI agents were not at the surveillance unit when the killing happened.
+FBI agents were not at the surveillance unit when the killing occurred.

 Tina Isa was buried at Sacred Heart Cemetery in Florissant, Missouri, reportedly in a bridal gown.
 Her Brazilian mother said unmarried girls and women in Brazil who die are buried accordingly.
-The family intentionally did not provide notice of the funeral to the media to ensure that only people from the family, the local Palestinian community and people from Beitin attended.
+The family intentionally did not provide notice of the funeral to the media to ensure that only people from the family, the local Palestinian community, and people from Beitin attended.
 They expressly did not want Tina's boyfriend to attend.
 FBI agents secretly monitored and photographed the proceedings.